pixia1234/Run-Template/template/openlist/README.md

 **Active Development and Community Support**: Backed by an active development team and a growing community, ensuring frequent updates, bug fixes, and feature enhancements.

-Alist empowers users to manage their files effortlessly while maintaining flexibility and security across diverse storage ecosystems.
-Whether you're an individual looking for a personal file manager or part of a team requiring shared access to resources, Alist provides the tools you need to stay organized and productive.
+OpenList empowers users to manage their files effortlessly while maintaining flexibility and security across diverse storage ecosystems.
+Whether you're an individual looking for a personal file manager or part of a team requiring shared access to resources, OpenList provides the tools you need to stay organized and productive.

 ### Notice